 North South North West Statewide

-Any gynaecological problem in a girl or young lady aged <18
+Any gynaecological problem in a girl or young woman aged <18

 Most often this includes problems with periods, including primary or secondary amenorrhea, dysmenorrhea, menorrhagia, delay or abnormal development of secondary sexual characteristics or ovarian cysts.
 However, any gynaecological problem in the <18 age group may be referred